SyedAsma25/IIIT-AIML_Homework/README.md

 - Strengthen understanding of **mathematical foundations** behind AI and ML.
 - Bridge the gap between **theory and practical coding**.
 - Develop the ability to **analyze, extract, and visualize meaningful features** from raw data.
-- Learn **classification techniques, validation strategies, and data augmentation**.
+- Learn **classification techniques, validation strategies, data augmentation, and feature transformations**.
 - Build a reusable, easy-to-follow reference for **revision and project preparation**.

 ---